natsuk4ze/compassx/README.md

 ## Precautions

-When testing, use the actual device for testing.
-The emulator may not provide correct sensor data.
-**If you are going to use this plugin in your product apps, I strongly suggest you read [wiki](https://github.com/natsuk4ze/compassx/wiki) carefully**.
-More information about compasses in general and calibration in particular can be found on it.
-Please be sure to read the documentation before submitting an issue.

 **CompassX `heading` currently supports only portrait mode.
 It is recommended to fix the orientation of the device.**
 ```dart
 SystemChrome.setPreferredOrientations([